neomantic-zz/helm-rubygems-org/README.md

 authorized using an API key.
 There are 3 ways to provide this API to `helm-rubygems-org.el`.

-1. If you have chosen to store your API key at `~.gem/credentials`, `helm-rubygems-org.el` will recognize the key stored in that YAML file.
+1. If you have chosen to store your API key in the `~.gem/credentials` YAML file, `helm-rubygems-org.el` will use it as API key source.

 2. `M-x customize-group` => `helm-rubygems-org` will provide a customization interface.